-[Updated last May 23, 2012] Recently I’ve been speaking with many organizations about the benefits of social business in the workplace.
+[Updated January 27, 2014] I speak with many organizations about the benefits of social business in the workplace.
 My talks are sprinkled with statistics about our changing world.
 There are far more interesting numbers and resources than I could ever reference so I’m creating this post (which will get revised over time) to point you to their sources.
 Consider this not a complete list, rather a place to start.

 Research and Analysis sites

 Pew Research Center’s Internet & American Life Project is a nonprofit, nonpartisan research organization, provides free data and analysis on the social impact of the issues, attitudes and trends shaping America and the world.

 IBM 2011 Chief Marketing Officer Study.
 From face-to-face interviews with 1,734 CMOs, spanning 19 industries and 64 countries.
 [Added Feb 2012, new report should be out Feb 2014]

 IBM 2011 Chief Financial Officer Study.
 From face-to-face interviews with over 1900 CFOs.
 [Added Jan 2014]

 IBM 2010 Global CHRO Study.
 Insights on what Chief Human Resource Officer leaders say are their most important workforce imperatives, how those align to what the business environment. [new report should be out Feb 2014]